Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Git name and email

-Run these commands to set up your Name and Email that will be used for your Git commits.
-Make sure to replace “Your Name” and “your email@berkeley.edu” with your name and email.
+Run these commands in the root directory of the Workspace to set up your Name and Email that will be used for all your Git commits.
+Make sure to replace “Your Name” and “your email@berkeley.edu” with your name and email used in the autograder.

 git config --global user.name "Your Name"